Do you have any zombie apocalypse survival skills?

 People rarely know what’s best for them — and a pandemic virus outbreak will probably not make anyone behave more rationally.
 You’ll have to find innovative ways persuade the group not to give up, day in and day out.
 But as a public relations professional, you know how to create incentives and win-wins — out of thin air, if need be.
 A workshop on mission-vision-values around the campfire should do the trick.

 So, lots of people are going to perish.
 Lots of people are going to be scared.
 An existential crisis on a global scale.
 “How could this happen to me?
 Why did it happen to me?
 What do I do now?”
 In a world where everyone wants to be heard, a PR professional understands the inherent power of active listening.
 If people desperately are looking for answers, then let them come.
 Sort of like inbound marketing, right?

-The challenge: As the dust settles, there has to be some sort of division of labor.
+As the dust settles, there has to be some sort of division of labor.
 And as a student of human behaviour, the public relations professional can help people understand their roles in this brave new and disrupted the world.
 As we all know — there’s always a bigger picture.

 Survival PR skill: Recognisance

 Monitoring and analytics are in your blood.
 The more information you have, the more information you’ll be able to exchange for sharing the things that you know.
 You could take charge of collecting data and gathering intelligence to make sure that you control the knowledge on which decisions are being made.
 After all, information is power.